stefkeB/stefkeb.github.io/docs/part1/chapter2.md

+---
+layout: default
+title: Chapter 2 - And what about open BIM?
+parent: Part 1 - Process
+---

 # Chapter 2 - And what about open BIM?

 > A (very) brief intro on Open BIM and why it matters.
 We need this as it affects everything else.